 This article applies to Administrator accounts - Quarantine Administrator accounts can view this information but cannot edit the parameters.

 Administrators can manage greylisting for their domains under:

 My Organization → Parameters → Inbound Filtering → Filtering Policy Groups → Filtering

 Senders are identified using three variables (called a Triplet):

 When our filter first receives a connection from a new sender, it will return a temporary error code (450 error) to the sending server.
 Normally, the sending server will retry within a few minutes.
 No DSN message will be relayed to the email sender and they won’t have to resend their message.
 When the sending server retries automatically, the sender will be recognized and the email will be accepted.
 Further communications from this same triplet will be authorized for 35 days.
 Every new connection will reset the 35-day timer.

 When greylisting is activated, the quarantine should shrink by about a quarter, making it easier to manage.

 In some rare cases, greylisting can cause email delivery delays.
 When this happens, these delays are caused by the amount of time that goes by before the sending server retries sending a greylisted email.
-These senders may be whitelisted to bypass the greylisting check.
+These senders may be put on the allow list to bypass the greylisting check.